Requirements for a PhD Degree

 Before the end of the sixth year, students should pass the final oral examination.

 This examination is a defense of the thesis.
-The regulations of the Graduate School require that three of the four examiners be reviewers/readers and at least one reviewer be from outside the School of Mathematics.
+The regulations from Graduate Student Services and Progress (GSSP) require that three of the four examiners be reviewers/readers and at least one reviewer be from outside the School of Mathematics.
 The chairperson must not be the thesis adviser, but the adviser may be a reviewer/reader.

-At least one month prior to your Final Oral Examination, you are required to assign the Final Oral Examining Committee by going to the Graduate School's, Forms for Doctoral Students website and linking to Assign/Update Final Oral Examining Committee.
+At least one semester prior to your Final Oral Examination, you are required to Assign Members to Doctoral Final Exam Committee.

 The Graduate School's, Doctor of Philosophy (Ph.D.)
 Degree Completion Steps.